 - 1. Obesity

 - 2. Diabetes

 - 3. Heart disease

 - 4. Mental health

 - 5. Cancer

-- 6. Lack of exercise

-- 7. Substance abuse
+- 6. Lack of exercise - 7.
+Substance abuse

-^{}Mental health disorders and substance abuse behaviors are often co-occurring conditions.
+Mental health disorders and substance abuse behaviors are often co-occurring conditions.
 The professional approach currently employed refers to them in a combined phraseology as behavioral health.
 Therefore, our health improvement activities associated with these conditions will be organized as behavioral health.

-These same seven areas will simultaneously be addressed collaboratively with other community partners under the leadership of The Partnership.
+These same seven areas will simultaneously be addressed collaboratively with other community partners under the leadership of The Partnership for a Healthier Carroll County.

-Also, it should be noted that two additional community health improvement areas-Access to Health Care and Elder Health-are still incorporated into The Partnership's strategic plan for FY 2014-2016.
-This strategic decision was made because of strong community requests that we maintain our successful drive to address access to care and, in regards to elder health, because we have improvement needs identified from a 2009 Elder Health Needs Assessment which the leadership team is actively pursuing.
+Also, it should be noted that two additional community health improvement areas-Access to Health Care and Elder Health-are still incorporated into The Partnership for a Healthier Carroll County's strategic plan for FY 2014-2016.
+This strategic decision was made because of strong community requests that we maintain our successful drive to address access to care and, in regards to elder health, because we have improvement needs identified from a 2009 Elder Health Needs Assessment that the leadership team is actively pursuing.